Names on Ludwell War Memorial 1

 Story:

-Lancelot Lucien Martin was born in 1893 and baptised at Tarrant Keynston, Blandford, Dorset on 6th August 1893.
+Lancelot Lucien Martin was born in 1893 in Keynston, Tarrant Keynston, Dorset, and baptised at Tarrant Keynston, Dorset, on 6th August 1893.
 He was the son of Montague Francis Martin, a farmer (mixed), and Carrie Martin née Voss.
-At the time of the 1911 Census he was single, working as a farm labourer and living at North Farm, Ashmore.
+At the time of the 1911 Census he was single, working as a farm labourer and living at North Farm, Ashmore, Shaftesbury, Dorset.

-He enlisted in Sherborne as a Private in the Dorset Yeomanry (Queens Own) (Service No. 957).
-He served at Gallipoli and was awarded the Victory, British and 1915 Star medals.
-He died in Gallipoli on 21st August 1915 and his name appears on the Helles Memorial in Turkey (Panel 17 & 18).
-He is remembered on the Ashmore War Memorial, Shaftesbury.
+He enlisted in Sherborne, Dorset, as a Private in the 1/1st Battalion of the Dorset (Queens Own) Yeomanry (Service No. 957).
+He was posted to Egypt on 23 Apr 1915 served at Gallipoli, Turkey, and was awarded the Victory and British War Medals as well as the 1915 Star.
+He was presumed killed in action at Gallipoli on 21st August 1915 and his name appears on the Helles Memorial in Turkey (Panel 17 & 18).
+He is also remembered on the Ashmore War Memorial, Shaftesbury.

 Images: